liampc/100-days-of-code/log.md

 Today, Im still working on my django project, I still have problem when it comes to creating forms with variable attributes.
 Still quite having a hard time following the django docs tutorial.
 I'm getting more comfortable in creating models and using ForeignKey relationship and using its related name to access data.

+## Day 2: Oct 6, 2020

+Today, I followed a django tutorial from a book.
+I am still learning how to make class-based views.
+I practiced how to push branches of an existing project in github.
+Finished simple django app and getting more comfortable with the Model, View, Template system.